mr-kingshuk/vinayak-night-canteen-server/README.md

 ## Problems Faced in College

-So, last year in 2023, access to food at late night was limited due to the fact that after **10:45 PM (our hostel in-time)**, hot food was only available via phone orders to the Vinayak Store, which often led to a few problems:
+So, last year in 2023, access to food at late night was limited because after **10:45 PM (our hostel in time)**, hot food was only available via phone orders to the Vinayak Store, which often led to a few problems:

 1. <ins>**Inefficient Communication**</ins> between the Vinayak Store and customers led to <ins>**late deliveries**</ins>, missed orders due to <ins>**unreceived calls**</ins>, and <ins>**incorrect orders**</ins> due to confusion between orders, causing significant frustration among users.